andrewjmead/wpsites/README.md

  Config file successfully created!
 ```

 From here, open the config file in your text editor.
-There are a couple things you'll need to tweak before you can create your first site.
+There are a couple of things you'll need to tweak before you can create your first site.

-### Configure your sites directory
+### Configure your site's directory

-You need to tell WPSites where on your file system you want it to create new sites.
+You need to tell WPSites where on your file system you want new new sites to be created.
 This can be done by changing the value for `sites_directory` near the top of `~/.wpsites.php`.

 ```php
 // ~/.wpsites.php